Southern Alamance High School

 Southern Alamance High School is a public high school located in Graham, North Carolina, United States.
 It is one of seven high schools in the Alamance-Burlington School System.

 History

 The former Alamance County high schools of Alexander Wilson, Sylvan, E. M. Holt, and Eli Whitney, were consolidated into a new high school; Southern Alamance High School.
 A school bond passed in 1958 to finance the consolidation.
 Opening day of Southern Alamance High was December 12, 1960.

 Athletics

-Southern Alamance High School sports teams are known as the Patriots.
-The school is a member of the North Carolina High School Athletic Association (NCHSAA).
-As of the 2021–2022 school year, Southern Alamance competes in the DAC-VII 4A Conference.
+Southern Alamance High School sports teams are known as the Patriots, with the school colors being red, white and blue.
+The school is a member of the North Carolina High School Athletic Association (NCHSAA) and is classified as a 6A school.
+They are a member of the Mid-Carolina 4A/5A/6A Conference.

 Clubs

 Southern Alamance has a wide array of clubs for students to join.
 Each year, student council puts on events such as homecoming, holiday cheer, coming home, and many others.